apache/airflow/docs/apache-airflow-providers-amazon/executors/ecs-executor.rst

 be found
 `here <https://docs.aws.amazon.com/AmazonECS/latest/developerguide/using_awslogs.html>`__.

-**Note: These logs will not be viewable from the Airflow Webserver UI.**
+**Note: These logs will NOT be viewable from the Airflow Webserver UI.**

 Performance and Tuning
 ~~~~~~~~~~~~~~~~~~~~~~